+WHAT IS FEAR?
 FEAR IS A “DWELLING PLACE”

 By Dr. Lawrence Wilson

-© November 2016, LD Wilson Consultants, Inc.
+© July 2019, LD Wilson Consultants, Inc.

-Many people suffer from fear.
-This article explains that fear can be viewed as a dimension of existence, or one could say that fear is a “dwelling place” or resting place of the body and soul.
+1. Fear can be viewed as a dimension of existence, or one could say that fear is a “dwelling place” or resting place of the body and soul.

-Once you realize this, you will see that you have a choice either to remain in the unpleasant “fear place”, or you can move into a different and much happier place that some call “being in Love with a capital L”, or “dwelling in God’s house”.
+First, one needs to understand idea #1 above.
+Once you realize that fear is a place, you will see that you have a choice either to remain in the unpleasant “fear place”, or you can move into a different and much happier place.
+This place or address some call “dwelling in God’s house” or “being in Love with a capital L”.

 WAYS TO UNDERSTAND THIS IDEA

-This theme of fear as a dwelling place of the soul appears in many famous books.
+The theme of fear as a dwelling place of the soul appears in many famous books.
 Here are some examples:

 The Bible.
 Jesus taught “Be Not Anxious”.
 This phrase occurs at least 70 times in the New Testament of the Bible.

 He did not mean that we should suppress our fear and anxiety.
 He meant that dwelling in fear is a choice that some people make.
-He urges us to make a new choice, and he says this is always possible, no matter what is going around us.
+He urges us to make a new choice, and he says this is always possible, no matter what you are experiencing.

 This is a key principle in both the Old And New Testaments Of The Bible.

 The 23rd Psalm Of David in the Old Testament.
 This powerful prayer ends with: “And I shall dwell in the house of the Lord, forever.”

 The Jeshua material.
 A famous book that supposedly came from Jesus states the exact same idea.
-It says that there are only two emotions or attitudes – fear or love.
+It says that there are really only two emotions or attitudes – fear or love.

 The writing says there is no middle ground.
 In every moment of the day, you are always either in Love or in Fear.